LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ## Keep your node busy

 To monitor activities in the system, you need to perform some.
-So keep your node busy by performing actions like taking a snapshot, synching your node, or running various API request against it.
+So keep your node busy by performing actions like taking a snapshot, syncing your node, or running various API request against it.
 Even if you don't perform them, New Relic can monitor internal activities of the system e.g. different queue jobs.

 There are several ways to create workload on your node: